ProjectZeroDays/Gods-Wrath/README.md

 # God's Wrath

-!God's Wrath Framework

 ## Overview
-The Vengence Framework is an AI-piloted, automated offensive and defensive cybersecurity testing and auditing framework.
+The Framework is an AI-piloted, automated offensive and defensive cybersecurity testing and auditing framework.
 It integrates open-source tools, generates comprehensive reports, and provides a user-friendly web interface for scheduling audits, downloading reports, and accepting payments.
 The framework is scalable, cost-effective, and meets industry standards.

 ## Features
 - **Automated Scanning**: Leverage AI-powered tools for automated vulnerability scanning and penetration testing.